Configure authentication session management with Conditional Access

-It might sound alarming to not ask for a user to sign back in for 90 days, in reality any violation of IT policies will revoke the session.
+It might sound alarming to not ask for a user to sign back in, in reality any violation of IT policies will revoke the session.
 Some examples include (but are not limited to) a password change, an incompliant device, or account disable.
 You can also explicitly revoke users’ sessions using PowerShell.
 The Azure AD default configuration comes down to “don’t ask users to provide their credentials if security posture of their sessions has not changed”.

 Sign-in frequency setting works with apps that have implemented OAUTH2 or OIDC protocols according to the standards.
-Most Microsoft native apps for Windows, Mac, and Mobile comply with the setting.
+Most Microsoft native apps for Windows, Mac, and Mobile including the following web applications comply with the setting.

 Persistence of browsing sessions